seanim1/CMake-CrossPlatform_Test/README.md

-# CMake GLFW skeleton for Windows, Linux, MacOS
+# CMake GUI skeleton for Windows, Linux, MacOS
+Display processor specs then begin a GUI.
 ## Installing GLFW for CMake

 using vcpkg to download glfw (make sure you have installed Git though)